schneimo/neural-network-basics/README.md

 - [MNIST classification with a CNN (full dataset)](conv_mnist_classification_full.py)
 - [MNIST classification with a CNN (specific iterations)](conv_mnist_classification_simple.py)

-To reproduce, simply run the scripts.
-But be *warned*, that some of the tasks may take a while to complete.
+To reproduce simply run the scripts.
+But be *warned* that some of the tasks may take a while to complete.

 ### Results of the example tasks